Python Quick Start

 Prerequisites

-- Have Python 3.10 or later versions installed
+- Installed Python 3.10 or a later version

-- Have a Tencent Cloud account with CloudBase service activated
+- Have a Tencent Cloud account and have activated the CloudBase service

-- Have basic knowledge of Python and Flask development
+- Have a basic knowledge of Python and Flask development

-Create a new project directory named helloworld-python and go to the directory:
+Create a new project directory named helloworld-python and enter the directory:

 mkdir helloworld-python